ul0gic/ripcord/README.md

 ## One-Time Token Setup
 ```
 ripcord set-token "$DISCORD_TOKEN"
-source ~/.bashrc    # or open a new shell
+source ~/.bashrc    # reload so future shells inherit the token
 ```
 This writes a clearly marked block to `~/.bashrc` so subsequent runs pick up the token automatically.
-You can still override with `--token` whenever needed.
+Open a new shell (or re-source) before running Ripcord, and you can still override with `--token` whenever needed.

 ---